This post may contain affiliate links. Please read my affiliate policy for more information.

 Most people want to ignore grief, but widows are amazing because you force people to say your dead husband’s name even though it makes them uncomfortable.
 You give others permission to cry because you cry and tell them it’s the only way to cleanse your soul.
 When you openly grieve and assure everyone it’s the only way, you relieve others of their need to protect you.

 Even if you’re not sure how to do something you find a way to get it done.
-Hire someone.
-Do it yourself.
-Google it.
-Your independence grows with every decision you make.
+You hire someone.
+Or you do it yourself by watching YouTube videos or reading instruction manuals.
+Your independence grows with every decision you make alone.
 You’re in control of your life and your choices are 100% up to you.
 I’m so proud of you!
 You’re an independent kick-ass widow!

 Now that you hold the purse strings, you get to call the shots.
 It’s scary as hell sometimes and you don’t always admit when you’re worried about paying all the bills, but you still manage to figure it out.
 You’ve learned critical money management skills every widow should have.
 You’re rocking it.
 And, you get to tell people it’s none of their damn business what you do with your money or how much you have in your bank account.
 Shame on them for asking!